Betul Lok Sabha constituency

-Betul Lok Sabha constituency is one of the 29 Lok Sabha constituencies in Madhya Pradesh state in central India.
+Betul is one of the 29 Lok Sabha constituencies in Madhya Pradesh state in central India.
 This constituency is reserved for the candidates belonging to the Scheduled Tribes.
 It covers the entire Betul and Harda districts and part of Khandwa district.

 Assembly segments

 Like most other Lok Sabha seats in MP and Chhattisgarh, with few seats like Durg (which has nine assembly segments under it) being exceptions, Betul Lok Sabha seat has 8 assembly seats as its segments.
 Presently, since the delimitation of the parliamentary and legislative assembly constituencies in 2008, Betul Lok Sabha constituency comprises the following eight Vidhan Sabha (Legislative Assembly) segments: